stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 1 - for many (or most) employees, it will feel like just another tracking or accountability tool.
 As brilliant as OKRs are, if you do that, employees will hate it.

-2 - go for next gen tech that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy tree, whilst at the same time executing monthly or quarterly OKRs; and c) tie together execution of strategy + OKRs + daily work, in one digital workspace (thereby achieving [Ray Dalio's radical transparency](https://stratappsaas.com/blog/radical-transparency/ "Ray Dalio's radical transparency"), with just the right amount of structure and context)
+2 - go for _next gen tech_ that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy tree, whilst at the same time executing monthly or quarterly OKRs; and c) tie together execution of strategy + OKRs + daily work, in one digital workspace (thereby achieving [Ray Dalio's radical transparency](https://stratappsaas.com/blog/radical-transparency/ "Ray Dalio's radical transparency"), with just the right amount of structure and context)

-3 - if you solve 2) above, you will create the opportunity for your leaders to lead.
+3 - if you solve 2) above, you will create unlimited opportunities for your leaders to lead.
 Think about this.
-No matter how good your leaders are, or how good their work ethic and intentions are, leadership is critically diluted if they are bouncing around 5 different apps to support their teams on strategy and execution.
+No matter how good your leaders are, or how good their work ethic and intentions are, leadership is critically diluted if they are bouncing around 5 different apps to support their teams on fragmented views of strategy and execution.

-NB - #stratapp is the world's first (and thus far only) B2B SaaS app that achieves 2) and 3) above.
+NB - #stratapp is the world's first (_and thus far only_) B2B SaaS app that achieves 2) and 3) above.
 By the time our app is inevitably copied by others, we will already be onto phase 2 of our **_5 phase strategic roadmap_**.
 Please join the #stratapp tribe on evolving this new way of thinking on **_how best to use tech to lead a company_**.

 ## recommended reading

 You might also enjoy [7 steps to successfully implement OKRs]() and [5 reasons why #stratapp is the best strategy execution software app in the world right now](https://stratappsaas.com/blog/best-strategy-execution-software-app/ "best strategy execution software app").

-Not to mention the third party books and resources under [https://stratappsaas.com/resources/](https://stratappsaas.com/resources/ "https://stratappsaas.com/resources/").
+Not to mention the inspiring books and articles under [https://stratappsaas.com/resources/](https://stratappsaas.com/resources/ "https://stratappsaas.com/resources/").

-If you like this (somewhat blunt) blog article, please share it.
+If you like this (admittedly somewhat blunt) blog article, please share it.